-Much of Lewis' job is paperwork (85 percent he says) and there's even a kind of writing lab inside the station with a number of computers.
+Much of Lewis' job is paperwork (85 percent he reckons) and there's even a kind of writing lab inside the station with a number of computers.
 A cop's reporting needs to be accurate, accountable and detailed, to hold up in court, for one thing.
 Lewis edits reports of others too because he's an LPO (lead police officer), which is a sort of intermediary between a sergeant and a 10-man squad.

 The substation fits Lewis' personal code, a cop's code, a militaristic way of orderliness and conduct and cleanliness — from his perfectly pressed uniform and strict tactical training to officer protocols, and there's a million to memorize.
 Even this night, a ride-along with him in his cop SUV, he's acutely aware that something's always required of him—from overseeing trainees to quelling bickering addicts.
 Even simple street observations reveal senses working in overdrive; he's many feet away interviewing a witness yet overhears word-for-word a conversation I have with another officer.
 Driving through neighborhoods he detects slights in the dark that I don't and points them out—the faintest whiffs of weed, a possible stolen car, a couple arguing deep in the dark.
 And he knows he terrifies pretty much any driver he's behind, just by his presence.
 "If they only knew that my mind was doing 10 other things," he laughs.
 The code offers salvation too: Some of Lewis' patrol work deals in literal filth — the feces — and maggot-riddled existences of folks he comforts or confronts.

-Cops in the U.S. have killed 800 hundred people so far this year, and the clash between violence-provoking law enforcement and oil-pipeline protesters and Native Americans in North Dakota is horrific.
-There's been a spike in murders of cops, too.
+U.S. Cops have killed 800 hundred people so far this year.
+And the clash between the violence-baiting law and oil-pipeline protesters and Native Americans in North Dakota is inhumane.

-Is this PR spin horseshit?
+This PR spin horseshit?